haramoz/dr-sattlers-bar/backend/waiter/README.md

 ## TODOs

 - Dockerize the waiter app - DONE
-- kafka admin create new order-received msg - blocked
+- kafka admin create new order-received msg - wip
-- Waiter produces new order-received msg - blocked
+- Waiter produces new order-received msg - wip
-- test the kafka producer msg - blocked
+- test the kafka producer msg - wip
-- test the kafka consumer msg - blocked
+- test the kafka consumer msg - wip
-- test the REST Apis using docker - wip
+- test the REST Apis using docker - DONE
 - test the database connection and integration - new
 - Basic React UI